hoelzer-lab/ribap/README.md

 # For intermediate files, a work dir via -w is defined.
 # Note, that Nextflow build-in parameters use a single dash "-" symbol.
 nextflow run hoelzer-lab/ribap -r $REVISION --fasta '*.fasta' --tree --bootstrap 1000 --outdir ~/ribap -w ribap-work

+# the ILPs can take a lot (!) of space.
+Use this flag to delete them on the fly.
+# Attention: you can not -resume already calculated ILPs when deleting them.
+nextflow run hoelzer-lab/ribap -r $REVISION --fasta '*.fasta' --outdir ~/ribap -w ribap-work --deleteILPs

 # Run with optional reference GenBank file to guide Prokka annotation.
 # ATTENTION: this will use the additional reference file for every input genome!